Frida Aasen Soaks Up The Sun In Tiny String Bikini For Hot New Instagram Share

-The 25-year-old opted to let her hair do it’s own thing, wearing it down and messy.
+The 25-year-old opted to let her hair do its own thing, wearing it down and messy.
 She appeared to be wearing little to no makeup in the shot with just a hint of mascara.
-The second image showed the model laying down again while the third image in the deck gave fans a great glimpse of her stunning figure as she sat up and ran her hand through her long mane.
-The last image in the series was similar to the third and in the caption of the post, she told her followers that these were photos from last sumer, tagging her photographer.
+The second image showed the model lying down again while the third image in the deck gave fans a great glimpse of her stunning figure as she sat up and ran her hand through her long mane.
+The last image in the series was similar to the third.

+In the caption of the post, she told her followers that these were photos from last summer, tagging her photographer.

-The post has only been live for a short amount of time but it’s earned the beauty plenty of attention, racking up over 10,000 likes in addition to upwards of 100 comments.
+The post has only been live for a short amount of time, but it’s earned the beauty plenty of attention, racking up over 10,000 likes in addition to upward of 100 comments.
 Many fans commented on the update to rave over her figure while countless others said that they missed the summer sun.

 “Absolutely stunning and very beautiful,” one fan gushed, adding a series of flame and heart emoji to the end of their comment.